Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added enum class StatType
 - Added increase/decrease StatBy functions to the actor class for simpler stat changing
 - Added RPGInABottle item that temporarily allows the player to gain experience on kills, which levels them up
+- Added experience gain related functions to the Player class for RPGInABottle